Policies and Procedures

 It may be possible to get a refund of your tuition depending on the date you drop your course.
-More information is available at DCE’s refund policies and deadlines.
+View refund policies and deadlines.

 Get more information about status change policies and deadlines.

-Kansas State University and the Division of Continuing Education want to serve students in the best way possible and strive to work with students to address any grievances and help work toward a solution.
-To facilitate this process, the university has a website for potential or current students to use when they encounter any issues.
-You may access the website through Kansas State University’s Statements and Disclosures website.
+Kansas State University and the Division of Continuing Education want to serve students in the best way possible and strive to work with students to address any grievances and work toward a solution.
+To facilitate this process, potential or current students may visit K-State’s Statements and Disclosures website.

-Students who are enrolled in a distance program at Kansas State University, and not residing within the state of Kansas, also have the option of filing a complaint with their respective state agency.
-A list of state agencies by state which process student complaints may be accessed through the above link.
+Students who are enrolled in a distance program at Kansas State University and not residing within the state of Kansas also have the option of filing a complaint with their respective state agency.
+A list of state agencies by state that process student complaints may be accessed through the above link.

-Kansas State University is committed to making courses, conferences, and programs accessible to all participants.
+Kansas State University is committed to providing accessibility to all participants of courses, conferences and programs.

-If you realize you cannot complete your coursework by the end of the semester in which you are enrolled, you have the option of submitting a formal petition to your instructor for a grade of incomplete.
+If you realize you cannot complete your course work by the end of the term in which you are enrolled, you have the option of submitting a formal petition to your instructor for a grade of incomplete.
+View details about incompletes.

 Minimum enrollments are set for each course.
 Courses with low enrollments may be canceled.
 A full refund is given if a course is canceled.

 Kansas State University has an Honor System based on personal integrity, which is presumed to be sufficient assurance in academic matters that one’s work is performed honestly and without unauthorized assistance.
-All full and part-time students enrolled in undergraduate and graduate courses on-campus, off-campus, and via distance learning, by registration in those courses, acknowledge the jurisdiction of the Honor System.
+All full-time and part-time students enrolled in undergraduate and graduate courses on-campus, off-campus and via distance learning, by registration in those courses, acknowledge the jurisdiction of the Honor System.

 All Kansas State University syllabi, course materials, course media and online courses are copyrighted.
 You may duplicate the course materials only for your own use in the course, and you must erase or destroy any duplicated materials as soon as you complete the course requirements.

-You may not make course materials or information available to other people unless you have written permission from the copyright owner, Please check with your instructor for permission to use any course material.
+You may not make course materials or information available to other individuals unless you have written permission from the copyright owner.
+Please check with your instructor for permission to use any course material.
 Without written permission, you may not: